 Why order this Smithsonian 1794-2019 America's First Silver Dollar 1 oz Silver Proof Medal?

 Many collectors may be surprised to learn that the world's most valuable coin isn't gold or silver.
 It's not even platinum or palladium; it's copper.
 It was the one coin struck from copper to test America's inaugural Silver Dollar, which was issued in 1794.
-To mark the 225th anniversary of the first ever Silver Dollar, the Smithsonian institution authorized sets of gold, silver, and copper coins bearing its designs.
+To mark the 225th anniversary of the first ever Silver Dollar, the Smithsonian authorized sets of gold, silver, and copper coins bearing its designs.
 Struck at Commonwealth Mint in England from 1 oz of .999 fine silver, this silver piece bears the Smithsonian Sun mint mark appears below the eagle on the reverse.

 Exquisite Flowing Hair Liberty Design by Robert Scot